Building Self-Esteem in Youth to Combat Online Insecurity

 Frequently Asked Questions

-What are the long-term effects of prioritizing appearance over authenticity?
+What are the long-term effects of relying on social media for validation?

 Works Cited & Evidence